YANADASANG/HW_ProC_Shape_BornToDev/README.md

 # HW_ProC_Shape_BornToDev

-This repository for my homework of Professional C# Programming course of borntoDev
+This repository is for my homework of Professional C# Programming course of borntoDev.